Los Angeles county funeral assistance and low-cost cremation options

 Under certain circumstances, the price may understandably go up if more preparation is needed.
 For instance, if your loved one weighs over 300 pounds, a special crematorium will be needed.
 Or, if the deceased has a battery-operated implant like a pacemaker, these will need to be removed before cremation, and an additional cost will apply.
 Some of the more expensive funeral homes may include these additional costs to the price of every cremation, pocketing the difference.

 More transparent funeral arrangements are available to you, though.
-Tulip Cremation provides an affordable direct cremation service in Los Angeles County, and across California, starting at $650 with no hidden fees.
+Learn more about Tulip Cremation’s affordable direct cremation service in Los Angeles County here.
 We respectfully handle your loved one’s remains and return them to you so you can memorialize them on your own time, and in your own way.

 Tulip Cremation provides a cost-effective direct cremation service for a transparent, low upfront cost that includes transportation, preparation, and a dignified private cremation.
 The ashes are returned to you in a simple container to your home address.
 Call our Family Care Team 24 hours a day at (844) 942-4909 to learn more or arrange online quickly and easily.